Taittinger: History

 In 1734, Jacques Fourneaux established a wine-business in Champagne and worked closely with the Benedictine abbeys which, at that time, owned the finest vineyards in the region.
 After the First World War, the wine house was moved to a large mansion on the Rue de Tambour in which Theobald I of Navarre (1201–1253) had lived.
 A long-standing legend held that it was he who brought the Chardonnay grape from Cyprus on returning from a crusade in the Middle Ages.
-This claim has been disproved by using genetic analysis, ascertained at the University of California at Davis.
+This claim has been disproved by using genetic analysis, ascertained at the University of California, Davis.

 The Taittingers were a family of wine merchants who, in 1870, moved to the Paris region from the Lorraine in order to retain their French citizenship after the Franco-Prussian War and the Treaty of Frankfurt (1871).

 In 1932, Pierre Taittinger bought the Château de la Marquetterie from the wine house of Forest-Fourneaux.
 It had been used as a command post during World War I and he had been laid up there after suffering a heart attack during combat.
 The vineyards of the château had been planted with Chardonnay and Pinot noir since the 18th century.
 This property had been developed by Brother Jean Oudart, a Benedictine monk, one of the founding fathers of champagne wine, and later it had belonged to the writer Jacques Cazotte.

 From 1945 to 1960 the business was run by Pierre's third son François.
 Under his direction, the Taittinger cellars were established in the Abbey of Saint-Nicaise, built in the thirteenth century in Gallo-Roman chalk pits dating from the fourth century.
 After François' death in an accident, his brother Claude took over and directed the business from 1960 to 2005.
 It was during this time that Taittinger became a champagne house of world renown.